andybega/forecaster2/README.md

 TODO:

+- add updated ptcoups (with new counter) to states and re-run models
 - add sovereign defaults as outcome
-- add data source modules for gw-state-age, reign-cy, P&T, EPR
+- add data source modules for gw-state-age, reign-cy
-- add REIGN data script to data-sources
-- add PT coups script to data-sources
 - for V-Dem:
   + add "v2x[a-z]{2}" form indices
   + add variable transformations, e.g. y2y diff, volatility
   + this is a fucking nightmare; impute missing values as they currently are before adding var transforms without missing values; then add more indices
-- for P&T coups, clean up years since last vars so it is years since last coup or independence or 1816, whichever is latest
 - for EPR, add indicator if group dynamics changed
 - add sources:
   - [x] V-Dem